Tips and tricks Best practice guides, FAQ & more

 This property contains the value of SAP Target which we have captured from the Select SAP Element.
 This is a editable field and we can make it dynamic.

 Wildcards and Tokens can be used in the Target field to make automation script more flexible and dynamic in nature.
-To insert the wildcard you can use %%*%% as a shortcut.
+To insert the wildcard, click on insert token and select the wildcard option.

 Ex: [5,"Lo(wildcard)"] it will fetch fifth element starts with Lo.